Case Study

 Core Services

-HTTP and email orchestration services handle user requests, authenticate agent invocations, and normalize responses back to email.
+HTTP and email orchestration services handle user requests, authenticate agent invocations, and normalise responses back to email.

 Agent Execution